 In Japan, we have 16 annual national holidays and each of them has its own special meaning, origin and customs.
 Many people have the day off and spend the holiday going out with their family, joining special events, or just relaxing at home.
-Learning about national holidays in Japan helps you get to understand its culture and plan your Japan trip more efficiently.
+Learning about national holidays in Japan helps you to understand its culture and plan your Japan trip more efficiently.
 In this article, we will give you an overview of each national holiday in Japan!

 New Year’s Day in Japan

-On New Year’s Day, Japanese people usually visit shrines or temples to pray for happiness and health of their family.
+On New Year’s Day, Japanese people usually visit shrines or temples to pray for the happiness and health of their family.
 It is called Hatsumode, and one of the most important events of the year.
 Famous places such as Meiji Shrine in Tokyo and Fushimi Inari Shrine in Kyoto get packed with visitors.
 Some people get up early and go to watch the first sunrise of the year.
-Usually people spend New Year with family, it is time to go back their hometown and spend a relaxing time with their family.
+Usually people spend New Year’s with family, it is time to go back to their hometown and spend a relaxing time with their family.

 Coming of Age

 Coming of Age Ceremony is a special ceremony which is held on the second Monday of January.
-It is to celebrate those who have newly reached age of 20.
+It is to celebrate those who have newly reached the age of 20.
 In Japan, becoming 20 years old means that you are an adult and given a right to vote, drink alcohol and smoke cigarettes.
 You also need to take responsibility for your behavior and become independent.
 In general, they attend a ceremony held at their own hometown and wear traditional Japanese garments such as Kimono and Hakama.

 National Foundation Day

 National Foundation Day is February 11th to commemorate the foundation of Japan as a country.
 It was officially established in 1966, aiming to celebrate the enthronement of Emperor Jinmu, the first emperor of Japan.
 After Japan was defeated in World WarⅡ, the holiday was demolished under the control of GHQ (General Headquarters of Allied Powers), but later reinstated as a national holiday.
-There is currently no special events or ceremonies to be held on the day, but the day has a significant meaning that we shouldn’t forget in its long history.
+There are currently no special events or ceremonies to be held on the day, but the day has a significant meaning that we shouldn’t forget in its long history.

 This is not a national holiday but an annual event which is on March 3rd.
-On this day people celebrate happiness and health of daughters and display the Hina Doll at home.
+On this day people celebrate the happiness and health of daughters and display the Hina Doll at home.
 It is said that those Hina Doll will take over girls evil spirits so that girls can live happily.
 People enjoy Hina Matsuri meals which are Chirashi Sushi (scattered Sushi) and clams on this day.

 Vernal Equinox Day

 In March, we have Vernal Equinox day which was established in 1948.
 As spring gets closer, it gets warmer and the length of day becomes equivalent to night.
 It also indicates that we can enjoy more sun since the day, and it offers a great opportunity to appreciate nature and all creatures living in our surroundings.
 In Japan, many people pay a visit to the graves of their ancestors and pray for them.
-The date changes depending on the calculation conducted by National Astronomical Observatory on Japan, and officially declared in February of the previous year.
+The date changes depending on the calculation conducted by the National Astronomical Observatory in Japan, and officially declared in February of the previous year.
 In contrast, we also have a special holiday called Autumnal Equinox Day in September.

-Showa Day is a birthday of Emperor Hirohito, who is also known as the Japanese emperor during the Showa period.
+Showa Day is the birthday of Emperor Hirohito, who is also known as the Japanese emperor during the Showa period.
 It is set on April 29th and a part of Golden Week, one of the longest holiday periods in Japan.
 A great number of people take advantage of it and spend their time traveling abroad or with their family.